zwoo-hq/zwooc/docs/concept.md

 A project is a standalone application or library.
 The key of a project must equal the directory relative to the location of the config file.
 The project key may include `$COMP_WORDBREAKS` characters.
 Projects shall define at least one profile.

+Projects may define a `$default` profile which will be execute if no specific profile is given.

 | concept                  |       status       |
 | ------------------------ | :----------------: |
 | define projects          | :white_check_mark: |